-Here, in the equal-spin pairing channel, electrons with up (down) spin form the finite momentum pairing (FF state) with total momentum $Q$(-$Q$), which form a Kramers pair, so that the system still preserves the time-reversal symmetry (${\cal T}$), and in the opposite-spin pairing channel, electrons with opposite spin pair together with zero momentum, which can be $s$-wave or $p_{z}$-wave or a mixture of them depending on the phase $\phi_{\perp}$, which also preserves ${\cal T}$ symmetry.
-Here, $\phi_{\perp}=0$ corresponds to the $p_{z}$-wave pairing, $\phi_{\perp}=\pi$ corresponds to the $s$-wave pairing and other values of $\phi_{\perp}$ correspond to the mixture of both pairing symmetries.
+Here, in equal-spin pairing channel, electrons with up (down) spin pair into the FF state with a nonzero center of mass momentum Q(-Q).
+The resulting Kramers doublet ensures that ${\cal T}$ symmetry is preserved.
+In opposite-spin pairing channel, electrons with up and down spins form zero-momentum pairs, which is in general a mixture of $s$-wave and $p_{z}$-wave pairing depending on the phase $\phi_{\perp}$.
+Specifically, $\phi_{\perp}=0$ corresponds to $s$-wave pairing and $\phi_{\perp}=\frac{\pi}{2}$ corresponds to $p_{z}$-wave pairing, while other values give rise to a mixed parity state.

 After the meanfield decoupling, the meanfield Hamiltonian can be written as